kormax/google-smart-tap/README.md

 | BASKET_PRICE_AMOUNT         | mon  | Numeric price value                                                                                                                                            |
 | BASKET_PRICE_CURRENCY       | ccd  | NDEF encoded text currency code                                                                                                                                |

+Records marked as `Object` in value are transmitted in GET DATA response.
+Inner fields of objects depend on object type, but usually, each object contains at least `i` and `n` records in nested NDEF message.

 ## Statuses